Between Art

 About

-So, I have several projects in progress.
-This year, I am preparing an individual exhibition, of around thirty paintings, for the month of September 2023 in Lyon at the headquarters of Eifage Immobilier.
-It will include four canvases acquired by Eiffage Immobilier, selected for the Charter "One building, one work" of the French Ministry of Culture (installation date in December in the residence Les Ferme de l'Alpe - Alpe d'Huez).
+Thus, in September 2023, she held a solo exhibition of around thirty paintings, organized in Lyon at the headquarters of Eiffage Immobilier.
+This exhibition included four paintings acquired by Eiffage Immobilier, selected for the Charter "One building, one work" of the French Ministry of Culture installed in January 2024 in the residence Les Fermes de l'Alpe - Alpe d'Huez.

 Training